 Irradiation of platelets has not been shown to cause any clinically significant change in platelet function.
 Platelets may be irradiated at any stage during their 5 day storage life.
 In Victoria all platelets are irradiated by ARCBS prior to issue.

 Irradiation of granulocytes.
 There is conflicting evidence of irradiation damage to granulocytes.
 Granulocytes should be transfused as soon as possible after collection and irradiation.

 Blood product irradiation is identified using the Radsure™ system.
 A label is applied to the blood pack prior to irradiation.
 The words NOT IRRADIATED are visible.
 Once irradiation has taken place, the word IRRADIATED remains visible.

 The clinician requesting the crossmatch or blood product is responsible for ensuring irradiated components are requested for appropriate patients.
 Tick the box on the request form indicating irradiated products are required.

 During the final bedside check prior to blood product administration, a check is made to ensure that appropriate blood product modifications such as irradiation has been performed when requested by the treating clinician.

-At RCH a universal blood irradiation policy applies for patients in the following units: PICU, NNU, Children's Cancer Centre.
-Although not all patients in these units are at risk of TA-GVHD, this policy ensures patients who require irradiated products are not missed.(Note - stem cells and bone marrow must not be irradiated).
+At RCH a universal blood irradiation policy applies for patients in the following units: PICU, NICU and Children's Cancer Centre.
+Although not all patients in these units are at risk of TA-GVHD, this policy ensures patients who require irradiated products are not missed.(Note - haematopoietic stem cells and donor lymphocytes must not be irradiated).

 In addition blood is irradiated at RCH in the following circumstances:

-It is the clinicians responsibility to ensure that accurate clinical information appears on the request form or is communicated to the blood bank.
+It is the clinicians responsibility to ensure that accurate clinical information is included on orders placed for red cell transfusion or is communicated to the blood bank.